sysco-middleware/sysco-middleware.github.io/_posts/2019-07-23-GettingStartedWithProtobufGrpc.md

 ## 2. Fitting pieces together.

-The best way to understand how protocol buffers, gRPC, and your favorite programming language fit together is be to break down the development workflow in simpler steps.
-The process defined here would be sufficient for small to medium scale projects.
-The larger projects can utilize teams' experience, expertise, and resources to achieve more fine-grained control and automation.

-Main steps involved in development workflow involve:
+A typical workflow for creating gRPC services is defined below.
+These steps show how protobuf, gRPC and your favorite programming language fit together.

+- Define payload (request/response structure) and service (operations exposed by service) definition in .proto file.
+This defines a contract between client and server.
+- Use a compiler to generate gRPC code from .proto files.
+- Implement the server in one of the supported languages.
+- Implement a client that talks to service through generated stub.
+- Run the server and call it using client.

+Lets discuss these steps in more detail in next few sections.

 ### 2.1.
-Defining message structure.

-We start by defining the message structure for our domain models in protobuf format.
-At this point, we also define the message structure of the requests and the responses for various methods (operations) that our API will support.
-These definitions are stored in .proto files and will be compiled by gRPC compiler to create client-server stubs in our programming language of choice.
-A typical entity modelled in protobuf format looks like below
+Define payload and service definition.

+In any typical gRPC project, we start with defining our payload in protobuf format.
+These payload will define our request and response structures and will be stored in .proto files (For eg invoice.proto ).
+An important thing to note here is that each field in our payload has a data-type, name and id.
+Doing this ensures that our payload is strongly typed and the protocol reports an error during compile time if client uses wrong datatype while invoking methods on server.
+Protobuf uses the term `message` to define a payload.
+Below we have defined a message called Invoice with fields id, amount and customerId.
 ```
 message Invoice {
     string id = 1;